Stencil printing: Insufficient solder paste

 Insufficient solder paste may cause poor bonds and contact between components and the board.
 The common causes of insufficient solder paste are poor gasketing, clogged stencil apertures, insufficient solder paste bead size, paste/stencil being used beyond recommended life span, stencil not wiped clean, or low squeegee pressure.

 Smudging/bridging

 The main causes of smudging/bridging are excessive squeegee pressure, inadequate stencil wiping, poor contact between the board and stencil, high temperature or humidity, or low solder paste viscosity.

 Misalignment print

 A typical misalignment print is usually caused by the vision system not spotting fiducials, PWB or stencil stretch, poor contact between the board and the stencil, or weak board support.

 Bow and twist

-A PCB board not fixed properly during solder paste printing gives poor results and increases soldering related issues.
+A PCB not fixed properly during solder paste printing gives poor results and increases soldering related issues.
 Normally, solder paste printing equipment can handle warpage of 1.0 to 3.0 mm but beyond this limit needs some special jigs or fixtures to hold the PCB.
 It may be difficult to tackle thick and small boards compared to thin and bigger size boards.